-Based on this fuzzy clustering method, we analyze a total of 557 TCs over the entire WNP basin during the typhoon season (June to October) from 1979 to 2006 and categorize them into seven major groups.
+On the basis of this fuzzy clustering method, we analyze a total of 557 TCs over the entire WNP basin during the typhoon season [June-October (JJASO)] from 1979 to 2006 and categorize them into seven major groups.

 The TC tracks and its mean path for each of the seven types over the WNP are depicted in Fig. 1.
 The overall TC tracks are shown at the right bottom panel in Fig. 1.
 It is apparent that each type of TC has its own active region and distinct track patterns.
-For example, the cluster 1 represents the TC track pattern mainly striking Japan and Korea and eastern China coast.
-Most TCs in this cluster type develop over the Philippine Sea, move northwestward then turn northeastward toward Korea or Japan.
-For the cluster 2, most TCs develop in the subtropics farther away from the East Asian continent and move northward or northeastward over the open ocean; they have the least number of occurrences among all seven clusters (56).
-The cluster 3 represents the TCs which tend to develop to the east of Taiwan and move northward to the east of Japan.
-Its mean track is shorter than that in type 1 and the genesis location is more poleward than type 1.
-For the cluster 4, most TCs develop over the South China Sea and are confined in the same region.
-The cluster 5 is particularly of our interest in this study since this type represents the TCs which develop over the core of the Philippine Sea and move northwestward through Taiwan and southeast China coast.
-Among all seven clusters, the clusters 4 (90) and 5 (92) have the largest numbers.
-For the cluster 6, most TCs are straight movers from the Philippine Sea through the South China Sea to south China and Vietnam.
-The cluster 7 TCs tend to form near 15°N and between 140°E and 180°E; they pass through the east of Japan after recurving poleward over mainly the open ocean.
+For example, cluster 1 represents the TC track pattern mainly striking Japan and Korea and the eastern China coast.
+Most TCs in this cluster type develop over the Philippine Sea, move northwestward, and then turn northeastward toward Korea or Japan.
+For cluster 2, most TCs develop in the subtropics farther away from the East Asian continent and move northward or northeastward over the open ocean; they have the least number of occurrences among all seven clusters (56).
+Cluster 3 represents the TCs that tend to develop to the east of Taiwan and move northward to the east of Japan.
+Its mean track is shorter than that in type 1, and the genesis location is more poleward than type 1.
+For cluster 4, most TCs develop over the South China Sea and are confined in the same region.
+Cluster 5 is of particular interest in this study since this type represents the TCs that develop over the core of the Philippine Sea and move northwestward through Taiwan and the southeast China coast.
+Among all seven clusters, clusters 4(90) and 5(92)have the largest numbers.
+For cluster 6, most TCs are straight movers from the Philippine Sea through the South China Sea to south China and Vietnam.
+The cluseter 7 TCs tend to form near 15°N and between 140° and 180°E; they pass through the east of Japan after recurving poleward over mainly the open ocean.
 Overall, the mean cluster tracks identified in this study are similar to those of Camargo et al. (2007).

-Albeit the method developed in this paper is applicable for the entire East Asian coast and the WNP, only a case study is presented for the vicinity of Taiwan which is defined as a region bordered between 21°N-26°N and 119°E-125°E. This is justified because of the relatively high annual number of TCs observed there and the huge damage typhoons inflicted (Tu et al., 2009).
+Albeit the method developed in this paper is applicable for the entire East Asian coast and the WNP, only a case study is presented for the vicinity of Taiwan, which is defined as a region bordered between 21° and 26°N and 119° and 125°E. This is justified because of the relatively high annual number of TCs observed there and the significant amount of damage typhoons inflicted (Tu et al. 2009).
 Table 1 lists the seasonal typhoon counts affecting Taiwan, as stratified by the seven cluster types, from 1979 to 2006.
-We notice that about 63% TCs that have affected Taiwan are classified as cluster 5.
-This is followed, in descending order of historical occurrence, by clusters 1, 6, 3 and 4.
+We notice that about 63% of TCs that have affected Taiwan are classified as cluster 5.
+This is followed, in descending order of historical occurrence, by clusters 1, 6, 4, and 3.
 Not surprisingly, because of their distant geographic locations, clusters 2 and 7 have no effects on Taiwan.

-4. Prediction Methods and Bayesian inference
+4. Prediction methods and Bayesian inference

 Once historical TC tracks are classified into distinct clusters, the next goal is to develop a modern methodology for predicting seasonal TC counts for a target region (Taiwan) influenced by various track types.
-In this section, we will first describe the two statistical models used and the Bayesian inference for each model.
-We will then discuss the predictor selection method followed by the overall forecast scheme.
+In this